 This Capital Improvement Plan (CIP) provides a recommended framework for undertaking major capital improvements over the next five years.
 The following goals continue to guide planning and prioritization of the CIP.

-As a caution, estimates should be considered place holders.
-The best estimates are obtained after preparation of working drawings (bid documents) and the true cost is determined through the competitive bid process.
+Cost estimates noted with projects in this plan should be considered placeholders.
+The best estimates are obtained after the preparation of working drawing (bid documents), and the true cost is determined through the competitive bid process.

 The rank-order of the projects listed below has been informed by input from the public, the members of the School Board, participants on the Superintendent’s Cabinets, the Division Superintendent, the Assistant Superintendent of Operations, the Director of Facilities Maintenance, and the Director of Finance.
 In so much as possible, the projects on the Capital Improvement Plan list are completed according to the order of listing; however, the availability of appropriate funding, the amount of anticipated disruption to the learning environment, and the availability of contractors are all contributing factors in determining which projects are undertaken the soonest.
 Additionally, some projects identified in the facilities assessments have conditional recommendations related to factors such as changes in enrollment patterns, trends for usage, and the availability of intermediate remedies instead of major renovations.

 The following timelines are hypothetical and predicated on the assumption that the division will increase its Facilities Category over each of the next five fiscal years.
 The following tables provide a description of projects, status, costs, and recommended timelines for each project.
 In some cases, projects are bundled for similar types of work or because of advantages related to logistics.